shawnreid/nhlscraper/README.md

 Fetch schedule for specified season:<br />
 `sail artisan nhl:schedule {season} --overwrite=true|false`

-By default commands will not overwrite previously imported schedules.
+**Note**: By default commands will not overwrite previously imported schedules.
 You may use the `--overwrite` option to override.

 ### Calculation Commands
 These commands use calculate season/alltime stats from fetched game data.<br />